lmxyy/sige/README.md

 Our code is developed based on [SDEdit](https://github.com/ermongroup/SDEdit), [ddim](https://github.com/ermongroup/ddim), [diffusion_distillation](https://github.com/google-research/google-research/tree/master/diffusion_distillation) and [gan-compression](https://github.com/mit-han-lab/gan-compression).
 We refer to [sbnet](https://github.com/uber-research/sbnet) for the tiling-based sparse convolution algorithm implementation.
 Our work is also inspired by the gather/scatter implementations in [torchsparse](https://github.com/mit-han-lab/torchsparse).

-We also thank [torchprofile](https://github.com/zhijian-liu/torchprofile) for MACs measurement, [clean-fid](https://github.com/GaParmar/clean-fid) for FID computation and [drn](https://github.com/fyu/drn) for Cityscapes mIoU computation.
+We thank [torchprofile](https://github.com/zhijian-liu/torchprofile) for MACs measurement, [clean-fid](https://github.com/GaParmar/clean-fid) for FID computation and [drn](https://github.com/fyu/drn) for Cityscapes mIoU computation.

 We thank Yaoyao Ding, Zihao Ye, Lianmin Zheng, Haotian Tang, and Ligeng Zhu for the helpful comments on the engine design.
 We also thank George Cazenavette, Kangle Deng, Ruihan Gao, Daohan Lu, Sheng-Yu Wang and Bingliang Zhang for their valuable feedback.
 The project is partly supported by NSF, MIT-IBM Watson AI Lab, Kwai Inc, and Sony Corporation.